MitMaro/git-interactive-rebase-tool/README.md

 ### Build and run

-Use cargo to build and run the project.
-From the project root run:
+To build or run the project, from the project root run:

     # only build
-    cargo build --release
+    cargo make build --release
     # build and run
     cargo run -- <path-to-git-rebase-todo-file>